MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-sure-content-can-be-found.md

  **Remove search results temporarily**

 You can **temporarily** remove documents, pages and sites from search results with immediate effect.
-[Remove search results](https://support.office.com/article/b8177720-ff41-478e-bbe7-72183b97824f).
+[Learn more](remove-search-results.md).